arsuq/MemoryLanes/MemoryLanes/README.md

 ![](MemoryLanes.png)

-Because of the zero ref-count dependency for cleanup, using the lanes directly is not ideal.
+Due to the unpredictable fragment disposal time, using the lanes directly is not ideal.
 A **MemoryCarriage** is a multi-lane allocator which is responsible for:

 * allocating the requested slice on any lane, starting from the oldest to the newest